ucbugg/learn.ucbugg/ucbugg/chapters/character-animation.md

 Also, using shift + the middle mouse button will constrain the movement horizontally or vertically depending on which way you move first.
 This is helpful when you want to change the value of a key without accidentally moving the key to a different frame, and vice versa).
 Additionally the move (W) and scale (R) tools still work in the graph editor and can be used to tweak tangents.
 If your cursor turns into a little circle when you are trying to edit, that just means that you have the select tool (Q) active and need to switch to the move or scale tool.

 With that, I leave to you keep refining your jump and continuing to animate until you think it looks good.
-Does Goon’s weight look right?
+Does Goon's weight look right?
 Does the timing of him jumping and landing seem correct?
 And always make sure that the poses and keys at frames 1 and 33 are exactly the same so that you animation can loop properly.

 I also encourage you to show it someone and ask their opinion.
 Feedback is super helpful when you are stuck as to how to make your animation look better.